 The perfect way to complete an Icefields Parkway road trip is with mountain goats!
 The Kerkeslin Goat Lick is 38 km (23.6 mi) south of Jasper and is practically a guaranteed spot to see mountain goats.
 Goats gather here to lick a mineral-rich silt deposit that leads them away from their usual cliffside terrain.

 Not only is Tangle Falls an impressive waterfall along the Icefields Parkway, but it’s also a hangout for bighorn sheep.
+Also known as Tangle Creek Falls, this multi-tiered waterfall has four drops and is 48m (157ft) tall.
 As with most wildlife in Banff, Lake Louise, and Jasper, you’ll have the best viewing opportunities in the off-season when the National Parks are less busy.

 If you’re traveling north from Banff National Park to Jasper, one of your final stops should be at Maligne Lake.
 It’s a gorgeous mountain lake that is the perfect place to have a picnic and watch for the many animals that live nearby.
 Moose, bighorn sheep, bears, elk, and deer are all residents of the area.